siteorigin/influence/themes/influence/trunk/README.md

 Bundled Resources
 ---------------
 * The font influence-icons contains icons from the Feather icon set.
 Copyright Cole Bemis, licensed under MIT - http://colebemis.com/feather/
-* Non Feather icons in influence-icons are by Greg Priday and licensed under the same MIT license for consistency.
+* The menu icon in influence-icons is by Greg Priday and licensed under the same MIT license for consistency.

 Change Log
 ---------------